Rashida-Irshaad/100_Days_Of_DevOps_-kodekloud/Day16/README.md

 ---

 **✅ Done**
-Nginx is installed and configured as a **load balancer** on the LBR server, distributing traffic to all App Servers while keeping their Apache services intact.
+Nginx is installed and configured as a **load balancer** on the LBR server `loki@LBR`, distributing traffic to all App Servers while keeping their Apache services intact.